 -"Look Nisim, I am a fan of Fenerbahçe, you are a fan of Galatasaray.
 If you do not become a fan of Fenerbahçe I will not marry you" ...[The most important two soccer teams in Turkey] I was obliged to accept and we had our civil ceremony on June 5th, 1947 in a place called 6.Daire [The office where weddings are officiated belonging to the municipality of Shishane, a neighborhood on the European side where Jews live].
-Following that we married at the Zülfaris Synagogue on August
+Following that we married at the Zülfaris Synagogue on August c centropa

 10th, 1947 [On the European side, in Karaköy, where the Jewish museum is located now].
 After our wedding, we spent our honeymoon in Tarabya Hotel for 2 days [On the European side, overlooking the Bosphorus, one of the trendiest hotels of the time where all rooms overlooked the water, today unfortunately it has been transferred to the private sector and is in ruins] and Bursa Çelik Palas for 4 days.
 I was done with military service then and was working with my father.
-Our financial situation while we were raising our kids was very good.

 Erna and I had three daughters from our union.
-Ou oldest daughter Sara was born in 1948, Rosita in 1950, Stella in 1954.
-All three of our daughters attended elementary school in Isik Lisesi.
-Sara and Stella finished Saint Benoit French highschool later on.
-Rosita, on the other hand, graduated from Robert College.
+Our oldest daughter Sara was born in 1948, Rosita in 1950, Stella in 1954.
 After completing their education, our oldest daughter Sara, married Erol Penso following 8 years of dating, on March 29th, 1970, in Neve Shalom.
+This photograph is of that day, after the synagogue, it was taken in Sara's home where she lived for a long time.